dharmadeveloper108/database-model-challenge/README.md

 I also took it as an opportunity to learn to wirte unit tests with Mocha and Chai (the whole coffee shop situation), which I had never done before, so please excuse the unpolishedness (totally a legit word).
 The API is documented with Swagger, so it's easier to test it with different use cases (eg. different schemas that conform to the database.json structure).

+The logic of the sorting algorithm for the solution is in the function **sortTables** inside **tables-sorting.controller.js**.

 In summary, here is the "tech stack" I used:
 - Node JS (with JavaScript)
 - Mocha with Chai
 - Swagger

-To run the solution (Swagger documentation at [localhost:4000/api-docs/](https://breakdance.github.io/breakdance/) ):
+To run the solution (Swagger documentation at [localhost:4000/api-docs/](http://localhost:4000/api-docs/) ):

 ```sh
 npm start